Up a level | |||||||||

 The complete item though looks like this.
 It appears to be a commercial card with two punch holes that are 3.125 inches (80mm) apart, a standard filing guage.

-Such cancels may well have been used on stamps telegraph forms, and even more likely on delivery envelopes, but they were also on other things.
+Such cancels may well have been used on stamps on telegraph forms, and even more likely on delivery envelopes, but they were also on other things.

 A few are known and shown in the section on seals.